 The first half of this suggested itinerary for Budapest in a day can virtually all be done on foot, minus the funicular ride that’s mentioned.

 Not only will walking cut down on costs, but it will also help you see more of the city–Budapest is beautiful enough that it deserves to be admired on foot as much as possible.

-After visiting Central Market Hall, though, you’ll definitely want to pick up public transportation to head to City Park and the thermal baths.
-You’ll also likely want to take public transportation from City Park to the Danube for a river cruise and/or to the ruin pubs.
+After visiting Central Market Hall, though, you’ll definitely want to pick up public transportation to head to City Park and to the thermal baths.

 Tips for Seeing Budapest in a Day

 You can’t see it all, so don’t try.

 Sadly, this suggested one day Budapest itinerary barely scratches the surface of the city–but with so many incredible things to do in Budapest, there’s simply no way to cover them all with limited time.